joelcassel/easee-js-slim/README.md

 ## API and Documentation

 - Look at `src/integration/easee.js` where all functions are easy to read in the code
+- TypeScript types ship with the package (`src/index.d.ts`), no build step needed
 - Read the official API on https://developer.easee.com/docs/get-started for more details

 ### Quick reference